dshanske/indieweb-post-kinds/readme.txt

 * Automatic import/parsing of information based on click of button
 * Contextual response box, hiding/changing options based on Kind selected.
 Example, an RSVP that shows Yes/No/Maybe.

+== MultiKind Support (Experimental) ==

+By request, multikind support has returned as a hidden mode that is not complete.

+By design, the plugin only allows one kind to be selected per post.
+Setting this flag in your wp-config would change that.

+define('MULTIKIND', '1');

 == SNAP ==